atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 V «
 /
 32 .
-• There now, " cried stie, holding k out, with an exulting air, to Maria — there — you and 1 were quite mistaken: Lady Lumley, you see, is
+• There now, " cried stie, holding k out, with an exulting air, to Maria --there --you and 1 were quite mistaken: Lady Lumley, you see, is
 /
 as fond of us as ever.
 We will cer
 44 ■
-tainly wait Oh her Ladyship. — Why
+tainly wait Oh her Ladyship. --Why
-Fanny" — continued she — you do
+Fanny" --continued she --you do
 / • *
-not Seem transported— — the matter, child? "
+not Seem transported----the matter, child? "
 ^‘ Nothing, Madam, " answered she (blushing, at the recolledfion of what had passed; trembling with fear, lest she should betray herself by going to Sir thomas’s)but I thought you